the Creative Commons Attribution 4.0 License.

 In Vermunt et al. (2020), sub-daily L-band backscatter variations were attributed to VWC, SCW, and soil moisture.
 However, the lack of sub-daily VWC data points complicated quantifying the relation between backscatter and the individual moisture stores.
 The VWC records generated in the current study allowed us to understand sub-daily backscatter variations with unprecedented detail and to describe the relative backscatter sensitivity to the different moisture stores.

 The results presented here indicate that the effects of sub-daily variations in VWC on backscatter are considerable.
 Our regression analysis suggested that, on a typical dry day, the diurnal cycle of VWC led to a 2 (HH- and cross-pol) to almost 4 (VV-pol) times higher change in backscatter than the soil moisture drydown did.
-Note that these ratios can be different when either VWC or soil moisture content substantially change (Brisco et al.1990) or when the crop structure changes during the day (Kimes and Kirchner1983).
+Note that these ratios can be different when either VWC or soil moisture content substantially change (Brisco et al., 1990) or when the crop structure changes during the day (Kimes and Kirchner, 1983).
 Backscatter sensitivity to VWC dynamics was most clearly observed in the period between sunrise and mid-afternoon, when both dropped significantly.
 During mid-afternoon to sunset, we observed a constant to slightly increasing VV- and cross-polarized backscatter, which illustrated the opposite effects of VWC refilling and soil moisture drop on backscatter.
 Nocturnal backscatter dynamics demonstrated the sensitivity of VV- and cross-pol to SCW.

 In general, our results showed that VV-pol was more sensitive to variations in VWC than HH-pol and less sensitive to variations in soil moisture.
 This is in agreement with Joseph et al. (2010), who described a larger attenuation of the soil return by vegetation for VV-pol compared to HH-pol in a study on the L-band backscattering of corn.
 An explanation for this difference was given by Stamenković et al. (2015), who described that, at VV and HV polarizations, vertical corn stems attenuate the double-bounce scattering at L-band, which results in lower contribution from the soil.
 As a consequence, volume scattering and the corresponding contribution from vegetation becomes dominant.
 At HH-pol, there is less attenuation of the double bounce effect, which explains a higher sensitivity to soil moisture (Table 2).

 Moreover, the nocturnal VV- and cross-polarized backscatter increase in Figs. 9 and 11 could be attributed to dew formation only because VWC was stable during the night, and soil moisture was constant or decreased slightly.
 Stable nocturnal VWC can be expected for crops with a hydraulic capacitance similar to or lower than corn and sufficient soil moisture availability.
-For vegetation with a larger hydraulic capacitance or low soil moisture availability, nocturnal refilling of VWC could be expected (Maltese et al.2018), which could complicate the separation of signals from VWC and SCW.
+For vegetation with a larger hydraulic capacitance or low soil moisture availability, nocturnal refilling of VWC could be expected (Maltese et al., 2018), which could complicate the separation of signals from VWC and SCW.

-Figures 911 and Table 2 showed that, compared to HH-pol, VV- and cross-polarized backscatter were not only more sensitive to changes in VWC but also to changing SCW.
+Figures 9–11 and Table 2 showed that, compared to HH-pol, VV- and cross-polarized backscatter were not only more sensitive to changes in VWC but also to changing SCW.
 This is in agreement with previous findings from Brancato et al. (2017), who found a stronger effect of SCW on S- and C-band differential interferometric observables in VV polarization compared to other polarizations, particularly for vertically oriented crops as corn.
 This could be related to increased scattering from wet leaves in combination with the dominance of volume scattering in VV and cross-polarizations.
-However, it seems that the SCW coefficients (c) for VV- and cross-pol in Table 2 underestimate the effect of dew on backscatter, as the nocturnal increases in calculated σVV0 and σcross0 in Fig. 12 are lower than observed.
-This could partly be addressed by improved SCW estimates, for example, through the inclusion of more leaf wetness sensors distributed in the canopy (Vermunt et al.2020).
+However, it seems that the SCW coefficients (c) for VV- and cross-pol in Table 2 underestimate the effect of dew on backscatter, as the nocturnal increases in calculated and in Fig. 12 are lower than observed.
+This could partly be addressed by improved SCW estimates, for example, through the inclusion of more leaf wetness sensors distributed in the canopy (Vermunt et al., 2020).
 Moreover, additional research is needed to provide more insight into the scattering mechanisms under the presence of SCW, for example, by considering SCW in physical backscattering models.

 The potential of using radar for (eco)hydrological studies is limited by the challenge to separate signals from soil and vegetation on a sub-daily timescale.
 To gain a better understanding of what controls sub-daily backscatter behaviour, we analysed tower-based polarimetric L-band observations from a cornfield using unique estimates of moisture fluctuations in vegetation and soil.